alejandroq/graphql-drupal.meetup.edu/README.md

 ## Goal
 Demo GraphQL in Drupal and point out further resources if interested.

-## Ulterior Goals
+## Ulterior Motives
-Demonstrate that 'fuzzy' contracts are a more scalable solution then strignant ones.
-The latter requiring alignment between back-end and front-end developers and resulting: 1) dependency brittleness, 2) undesirable side-effects of Conway's Law and 3) more consciouness deprecation strategies.
+Loosely demonstrate that 'fuzzy' contracts are a more scalable solution then strignant ones.
+The latter requiring alignment between back-end and front-end developers and resulting: 1) dependency brittleness, 2) undesirable side-effects of Conway's Law and 3) more conscientious deprecation strategies.
 TL;DR: Querying an API from the client-side vs implementing a strict contract on said side.

 GraphQL enables 'fuzzy' contracts between interdependent entities.